Enter your postcode to find your nearest store to have a face-to-face chat!

 Extras cover helps with the cost of services generally not covered by Medicare and focuses on keeping you on top of your health.
 Extras include things like dental, glasses, physiotherapy and a range of other services.

-The extent of your cover depends on the type of policy you select and may include.
+The extent of your cover depends on the type of policy you select and what it may include.
 For example: a yearly trip to the dentist is one of one of the most commonly used treatments.

 There are limits that may apply, for example: a limit per service, per year, or lifetime limits.
 Some services may not be included at all.
 Get familiar with your policy so you know what your cover includes.